The One Thing You Need to Play Soccer… A Soccer Ball!

 - I find them to be a bit hard

-Under Armor might not be the first brand you think of when looking for a soccer ball, but they make a quality ball at a decent price that is quite popular.
+Champion is a household name for many sports, but maybe not the first brand you think of when looking for a soccer ball.
+However, they make a quality ball at a decent price that is quite popular.

 One of the main problems with budget soccer balls is the manufacturer ends up focusing on the durability of the casing and the strength of the bladder instead of how the ball performs.
-This is not the case with the Desafio
+This is not the case with the Extreme Series

-The Desafio 395 is a good combination of hard and soft with the UA Touchskin technology and SBR foam layer underneath.
+The Champion Extreme Series is constructed of TPU (a hybrid of soft and hard silicone).
+It is a good combination of hard and soft.
+Making it durable, but not hard as a rock.
 This makes it a ball that is fun to kick because it has a high rebound, and it also feels nice on the foot.

 With bright flashy colors, it is a popular choice with kids.
+It comes in 9 different colors.
 This could be a great choice for practice or playing at home.
 This ball is available in sizes 3, 4, and 5.

 - Comes in for stylish designs and colors